bc913/bcminpack/README.md

 # Release Build
 cmake --build out --config Release
 ```

+- `iuser` and `user` arrays are passed to lmdif implementations for customizations.
 ==========

 This is a C version of the minpack minimization package.